 International Business Companies or IBC’s

 In some cases, you may want to set up an International Business Company (IBC) as an offshore entity.
-Dividends to you from the IBC are not usually taxable.
-You can transfer assets and income except real estate through the IBC.
+Dividends you take from the IBC are usually not taxable.
+You can also transfer assets and income (though not real estate) through the IBC.
 Legal and tax advice is recommended if you pursue this avenue.

 Taxation in Belize

 The tax rates in Belize are generally considered low.
 Every person’s income and tax situation is slightly different and a local accountant can assist you accurately.
 Pension income is exempt from any taxes in Belize.

 If you are staying in Belize for 183 days or more during any calendar year you will qualify for residency based tax and be liable for tax on income under Belize tax law if not a Qualified Retired Person (QRP).
 You may be liable to declare income in your home country as well, so consider all options with care.
 There’s no graduated scale of taxation like in the U.S. Belize uses a simpler income tax structure, so it may be worthwhile to claim income here.
 Once again, advice should be sought from a local accountant or tax adviser.

 Property taxes depend entirely on the type of property and start at 1% of the assessed value.
 Belize currently has no capital gains tax, making it a great place to own property.